drcereceres/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.21.1] - UNRELEASED =

+Fixed:
+* Fixed links in comments to not remove the target and other attributes;
+* Fixed a syntax error in the HTML of a metabox properly closing a P tag;
+* Fixed license key activation and upgrade form when installed alongside PublishPress;

 = [1.21.0] - 2018-09-06 =

 Fixed: